sungjae-cho/Medical-Neuroscience-Duke/5-Neural_Signaling.md

 - The causes of electrochemical equilibrium: (1) selective membrane permeability (2) diffusion (3) electrical forces
 - Electrochemical equilibrium is formed very quickly with a few ions.

-## Ionic Basis of the Resting Membrane Potential, part 2
+## Video: Ionic Basis of the Resting Membrane Potential, part 2

 - Keywords: Nernst equation, Goldman equation
 - Nernst equation: A mathematical formula that describes the equilibrium potential (also called the Nernst potential) of an ion across a membrane, considering the concentration difference of that ion between the two sides of the membrane.